ErnieE5/ee5_base64/README.md

 This module is written for Lua 5.2 and likely could be used in 5.1 using the [LuaRocks](http://luarocks.org/) [bit32](https://raw.github.com/hishamhm/lua-compat-5.2/bitlib-5.2.2/lbitlib.c) backport. **I** have not tested on 5.1 and likely never will.

-This module "exports" 5 methods with various "overloads" that allow interaction with the encoding / decoding routines.
+This module "exports" 3 methods with various "overloads" that allow interaction with the encoding / decoding routines.
 Default is to encode and decode as RFC 2045.
-The implementation is not strict 2045. _Line breaking is the responsibility of the user._
+This implementation is not strict 2045. _Line breaking is the responsibility of the user._

 The "base64 RFC 2045" encoding is tested against base64 (GNU coreutils) 8.22 & 8.13 and _can_ produce identical output (including line breaks, if _you_ write the data that way).

 Decoding creates a duplicate copy of the input string to sanitize the input.
 Decoding is about 20% slower than encoding for standard alphabets.
-Custom alphabet decoding is considerably slower (almost 100%) because of the lack of predictable coherent patterns.
+Custom alphabet decoding is considerably slower (_almost_ 2x) because of the lack of predictable coherent patterns.

 __Use as you will.__ No warranty.
 (What do you expect for "free stuff" you find on the web?) **I'd like to know if others find this useful**, but other than that, meh.